giuliosai/Murtel_2015_Data/README.md

 ## Borehole deformation data (SAA)

 The inclinometer (SAA) data consists of MATLAB files which are the output from the Mesurand software which converts raw data (angles) to useful position data.
 The data is split into 2016-17, 2017-18 and 2018-23 periods.
-Note that the one for the 2018-2023 period is missing as it is too large to upload to GitHub.
+Note that the one for the 2018-2023 period is missing as it is too large, but can be found in the Zenodo data publication (*ADD LINK*).

 **Instructions:** Run the script _import_SAA.py_ to import the SAA data, extract variables out of the MATLAB files, clean the data and export into a useful CSV format.